itkq/banacle/README.md

 ## Example: ban 1.2.3.4 from my VPC

-Execute a command that create a DENY NACL entry for 1.2.3.4 on a VPC named "test" in ap-northeast-1.
+Execute a command that create a DENY NACL ingress entry for 1.2.3.4 on a VPC named "test" in ap-northeast-1.

 ![](./docs/demo1.png)